Skip to main content

 Timeline

-One week of marketing and informational talks, one weekend to build, one Thursday to show what you made — live at MLT20.
+Sign-ups through kickoff.
+One weekend to build.
+One Thursday to show what you made — live at MLT20.

-Landing page goes live.
-Save your spot — prompt deep-dives go out by email next week.
+Save your spot and start finding teammates.
+Prompt deep-dives go out by email this week.

 Virtual kickoff